What Is Birth Control?

 - Q Why do women resist using birth control?

-- Q How effective is an etonogestrel implant?
+- Q How effective is a hormone-releasing intrauterine device?

 - Q What can I do if I can't tolerate treatment with the contraceptive pill?